EwoutH/anevicon/README.md

 Anevicon is a high-performance traffic generator, designed to be as convenient and reliable as it is possible.
 It sends numerous heavy UDP-packets to a victim web server, thereby simulating an activity that can be produced by your end users or a group of hackers.

 ## Installation
 You can install Anevicon on your system either by downloading the precompiled binaries from the [releases](https://github.com/Gymmasssorla/anevicon/releases) page or by compiling it on your own computer.
-The second way is more recommended due to the performance reasons, and this how it is done:
+The second way is more recommended due to the performance reasons, and this is command for it:
 ```bash
 $ cargo install anevicon
 ```